 Imagine for a moment that you’re significantly older than you are now: ten years older, twenty years older, maybe thirty or forty years older.
 Imagine that you have family – maybe you already do.
 You might imagine that you earning a good amount of money, money your family depends on.
 Or maybe you imagine that by this age you’ll be retired, living off of your savings and determined not to become a financial burden to the people that you care about most.
 Then imagine that you have become ill, or have had some other thing happen that increases the likelihood that you’ll pass away soon.

 In this situation, would you want life insurance?

 You will almost certainly agree that you would.
 In the hypothetical, you’re older and sicker than you are now, and you may not have long; and you don’t want your family to lose your income or have to dip into their savings or their inheritance to cover funeral costs.
 It’s a no-brainer.
-You’ll get the insurance and, when you pass, the insurance will give your loved ones financial security.
+You’ll get the permanent life insurance and, when you pass, the insurance will give your loved ones financial security.

 You’re absolutely right that that’s how life insurance works – it will protect your family when you pass.
 And you’re absolutely right to think that life insurance is a good idea for this hypothetical version of you, who is older and sicker than you are now.

 But here’s the thing: if you want life insurance then, you’re going to want to get it long before you become old and sick.
 You’re going to want to get it as soon as possible.
 You’re going to need to do your research, get into contact with someone like Final Expense Direct, and you’re going to want to get it now.

 Our hypothetical was just that: a hypothetical.
 All we did was replace your current self with a version more likely to pass away.
 When we did, it was easy to see how important life insurance is.